Red Wood Ant Facts

 Red Wood Ant Physical Description

 The males grow to a much smaller size than their royal counterpart.
 These develop body lengths equaling an average of only 0.12 – 0.16 in (3 – 4 mm).
 In coloring, each typically shows a much darker aspect than the queen.
-This mainly consists of a black and dark brown.
+This pattern mainly consists of a black and dark brown.

 The significantly more numerous worker caste of the distinctive Red Wood Ant manifests yet another color scheme.
-This almost always includes a much brighter combination of shades.
+This evolutionary trait almost always includes a much brighter combination of shades.
 These usually range from various hues of bright yellow to a brownish-yellow.

 - Kingdom: Animalia